The Heart of East Africa

 Tarangire National Park is located 118 km Southwest of Arusha.
 We will begin the game viewing at the richest vista of an endless golden savanna.
-The Park is an endless pageant of wildlife with undoubtedly the richest elephant population in Africa with surprisingly large herds.
-It has an extensive collection of exotic birds, antelopes, lions, leopards, giraffes, buffaloes, and the supposed tree climbing pythons, which can be seen around the swamps.
+The Park is an endless pageant of wildlife, with undoubtedly the richest elephant population in Africa, and with surprisingly large herds.
+It has an extensive collection of exotic birds, antelopes, lions, leopards, giraffes, buffaloes, and the supposed tree-climbing pythons, which can be seen around the swamps.
 But the most important feature of this Park is the Tarangire River.
 This is a well-established viewpoint, where game can be viewed ambling to and from the river throughout the day.
-Thousands of animals migrate from Maasai steppe to Tarangire River looking for water.
+Thousands of animals migrate from the Maasai steppe to the Tarangire River looking for water.

 Olduvai Gorge, on the way to the Serengeti National Park, boasts a history dating back to the dawn of time.
 It was here, that the anthropologists Drs.
 Lois and Mary Leakey discovered the skulls of the famous ‘Nutcracker Man” and ‘Handy Man’, both very significant links in the chain of human evolution.
 The Maasai are a pastoral tribe indigenous to Tanzania and Kenya who are dependent on the environment for their survival.
 Today, many Maasai still lead traditional lives.